M.A., Syracuse University

 (Fall 2015 Cohort)

 Outside of her academic interests, Presley is an avid lover of punny humor and jokes found on Laffy Taffy wrappers.
-She closely follows all things popular culture and is always looking for a new show to watch on Netflix or Hulu Plus.
-She is quite excited to explore the surrounding Athens area and its charmingly eccentric restaurants, wineries, and locally-owned shops.
+She enjoys exploring the charmingly eccentric shops, wineries, and restaurants of Athens County and snuggling with her beloved pup, Poppy.